 If, on the other hand, a student desires to specialize, this is also an option.
-For example, a student can take a music major program or go on to specialize in music performance or become a Music Pastor.
-Additionally, students may major in a particular program and then select a supporting program in an entirely different, yet complementary discipline.
+For example, a student can take a music major program or go on to specialize in music performance or become a music pastor.
+Additionally, students may major in a particular program and then select a minor in an entirely different, yet complementary discipline.
 This option will provide for future job flexibility and the honing of other skills.